department-of-veterans-affairs/va.gov-team/products/ask-va/design/Fields, options and labels/Field removal.md

 This field is currently optional and allows a free-text response.
 The form asks for gender from submitters and sometimes dependents.

 We recommend removing this field because:
 - Veterans didn't understand why VA needed to know their gender identity to answer their question.
-- Most of the Veterans we talked to would choose the “Prefer not to answer” option.
+Most of the Veterans we talked to would choose the “Prefer not to answer” option.
 - 38% of inquiries have gender data (from Nov 2023 to Jan 2024 data).
 Of these inquiries, MPI provides 99% of the data in CRM.
 Submitters provide less than 1% of gender data.
+- The AVA CRM already gets data from the Master Person Index (MPI) when there's a match with Veteran data.
+MPI is the authoritative identity service within VA for establishing, maintaining, and synchronizing identities for VA persons.
+When an analyst generates a report using the Advanced Find tool in CRM, it contains gender data from MPI.
+- Gender for Veteran dependents are also not in MPI.
+However, in early March, we confirmed that we only need to know the Veteran's gender to meet the CWV's needs.
+So we don't need gender data for dependents.

 View our complete recommendation, which includes findings from January 2024 usability testing, [in this GitHub doc](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/research/Business%20line%20engagement/recommendation-for-removing-gender.md).